YanCotta/YanCotta/README.md

 **🧬📊 R&D Intern (Data & Genomics)** | **Embrapa (Dairy Cattle)** | *Sep 2025 - Present*

-As a CNPq research fellow at the **Laboratory of Bioinformatics & Animal Genomics**, I am actively engaged in the National Gyr Cattle Breeding Program — one of the world's largest and most influential cattle genetic improvement programs.
-My focus is on developing and applying bioinformatics and artificial intelligence solutions to accelerate genetic gain and enhance the accuracy of genomic evaluations in dairy cattle.

-🔹 **Genomic Data Engineering & Analysis:** I leverage Python (Pandas, SQLAlchemy) in a high-performance computing environment (Linux) to process, validate the integrity of, and analyze large-scale datasets, including pedigree, production records, and genotypes.
-My work ensures the quality of the data that feeds genetic evaluation models.

-🔹 **Bioinformatics Pipeline Development:** I build and optimize automated pipelines for population structure analysis, inbreeding management, and Genome-Wide Association Studies (GWAS), aimed at identifying elite animals and maintaining the long-term genetic diversity of the herd.

-🔹 **AI-Driven Predictive Modeling for Genomic Selection:** I explore, train, and validate Machine Learning models (e.g., Gradient Boosting, Neural Networks) for the genomic prediction of economically important traits, such as milk yield and fertility.
-The objective is to benchmark these models against traditional statistical methods and identify non-linear gene interactions.

-🔹 **Database Management & Integration:** I am responsible for the extraction, transformation, and integration of data from complex PostgreSQL databases, ensuring a robust, scalable, and reproducible data analysis workflow (ETL) from the server to the final analysis in Jupyter Notebooks.

 **Key Areas:** `Animal Genetics` `Genomic Selection` `Computational Biology` `Data Engineering` `Applied Machine Learning` `Agricultural Innovation` `Animal Genetics` `Genomic Selection` `Computational Biology` `Data Engineering` `Applied Machine Learning & AI` `Bioinformatics` `Data Science`

 ---

 **🤖 LLMs Trainer (RLHF)** | **Outlier** | *Nov 2024 - Sep 2025*

-Specialized in Reinforcement Learning from Human Feedback for state-of-the-art large language model optimization and alignment through freelance projects.
-My focus was on improving model performance and ensuring ethical AI behavior across specialized domains.

-🔹 **Model Alignment & Safety:** I conducted extensive human feedback sessions to align large language models with human values and preferences, focusing on reducing harmful outputs and improving response quality through RLHF techniques.

-🔹 **Domain-Specific Fine-Tuning:** I specialized in optimizing model performance for programming and software development tasks (Python, C, C++) and biological sciences expertise, ensuring accurate and contextually appropriate responses in these technical domains.

-🔹 **Quality Assurance & Evaluation:** I developed and implemented evaluation frameworks to assess model outputs, providing detailed feedback that directly contributed to iterative model improvements and enhanced user experience.

-🔹 **Technical Documentation:** I maintained comprehensive documentation of training processes, feedback patterns, and model performance metrics to support continuous improvement and knowledge transfer within the development team.

 **Key Areas:** `RLHF` `Model Alignment` `AI Safety` `Programming Languages` `Biological Sciences` `Quality Assurance`